parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 1. Open your browser tab with the Firefox container from the 'Getting Started' lab section.

-2. Login to keycloak
+2. Login to keycloak (you will need to type the URL below in to the Firefox container).

-url:
+URL:
 http://idp.f5lab.com:8080

-3. Click on Administration Console
+3. Click on Administration Console.

 .. image:: ../images/keycloak_admin_page.png

-4. Now enter credentials provided and sign in (if prompted, don't save the password)
+4. Now enter credentials provided below and sign in (if prompted, don't save the password).

 .. note::
 	Username: admin